AppImageCommunity/awesome-appimage/README.md

 - [AIPM](https://github.com/michaeldelago/aipm) - A Package Manager for AppImages.
 - [Zap](https://github.com/srevinsaju/zap) - AppImage package manager.
 Downloads the AppImage if it does not exist.
 If it already exists, updates it with AppImageUpdate.
 Integrates AppImage into the system.
 - [RookiePM](https://github.com/18fadly-anthony/rookie) - Package manager for AppImages and Shell Scripts.
+- [AppMan](https://github.com/ivan-hc/AppMan) - AppImage Manager that works like APT or Pacman.

 ### Linux distributions